corda/corda/docs/source/corda-configuration-file.rst

     java -Dcorda.rpcSettings.ssl.keyStorePassword=mypassword -jar node.jar

-.. note:: If you have the same field override as environment variable and system property, the system property takes precedence.
+.. note:: If the same field is overriden by both an environment variable and system property, the system property takes precedence.

 Configuration file fields